soliloquy-data/soliloquy-data/README.md

 ## Hey there , I'm Anoop

-I'm a **Insights Architect** with a passion for exploring complex datasets and uncovering actionable insights.
+I'm an **Insights Architect** with a passion for exploring complex datasets and uncovering actionable insights.
 My focus areas include:

 - Data **Analysis** & **Visualization**
 - Building **Data-driven Applications**